CRUISE LINE CANCELLATION

 Key Dispute Resolution Steps

-4. Federal Maritime Commission (FMC): If the cruise line fails to perform or refund deposits for a voyage embarking from a U.S. port (with at least 50 berths), you can file a complaint with the FMC’s CADRS office.
+If the cruise line fails to perform its obligations or refund deposits for a voyage departing from a U.S. port with at least 50 passenger berths, a complaint may be filed with the Federal Maritime Commission (FMC).
+These complaints are handled through the FMC’s Cruise and Maritime Audits Division (CADRS) office.

 Important Considerations for 2026

-• Force Majeure: Most contracts include clauses that excuse the cruise line from certain obligations during unforeseen events (e.g., weather or public health crises), which may limit your right to a full cash refund versus a Future Cruise Credit (FCC).
+Most cruise contracts include force majeure clauses, which excuse the cruise line from certain obligations during unforeseen events such as severe weather or public health emergencies.
+In these situations, passengers may not be entitled to a full cash refund and may instead receive a Future Cruise Credit (FCC).